VonHeikemen/lsp-zero.nvim/doc/md/api-reference.md

 Options from [.configure()](#configurename-opts) will be merged with the ones on `.use()` and the server will restart with the new config.

 lsp-zero does not execute files.
 It only provides utility functions.
-So to execute your "local config" you'll have to use another plugin.
+So to execute your "local config" you'll have to use other methods.

 ### `.format_on_save({opts})`